 - How has Asian portrayal in media changed throughout discussions of COVID-19?

-- Perceptions of the Asian-Canadian Community Pre-COVID with Avvy Go
+- Avvy Go on Perceptions of the Asian-Canadian Community Pre-COVID

-- Heightened Level of Hate towards the Asian Community
+- Avvy Go Heightened Level of Hate towards the Asian Community

 To learn more about the community response to the growing anti-Asian racism that has intensified amidst COVID-19, visit Fight COVID Racism, a website platform dedicated to tracking and reporting anti-Asian racism and xenophobia in Canada.
 This project aims to validate the spectrum of experiences felt across Asian Canadian communities and seeks to use the documentation to inform future efforts for collective action against anti-Asian racism and xenophobia.
 The Fight COVID Racism website is a collaboration between the Chinese Canadian National Council - Toronto Chapter; Chinese Canadian National Council Social Justice; Chinese and Southeast Asian Legal Clinic; and, Civic Engagement Network - Society of Canada